ktorio/ktor-documentation/topics/client-engines.md

    ```
    {src="snippets/_misc_client/Apache5Create.kt" include-lines="1-4,7-33"}

-   - Use `configureConnectionManager` to set maximum connections.
-This preserves Ktor-managed engine behavior and
+   - Use `configureConnectionManager` for connection manager settings, such as maximum connections.
+This preserves
-   ensures proper timeout mapping.
+   Ktor-managed engine behavior.
    - Use `customizeClient` only for settings unrelated to the connection manager, such as proxy, interceptors, or
    logging.